ruslanmv/ruslanmv.github.io/_posts/2026-01-23-authentication-for-mcp-servers-and-a2a-agents.md

 ---
-title: "Securing the AI Web: Authentication for MCP Servers and A2A Agents"
+title: "MCP and A2A Authentication"
 excerpt: "MCP and A2A are powerful — and wide open by default.
 Here's how authentication actually works for both, the practices production teams rely on, and two runnable Python demos protected by Bearer tokens."
 description: "A practical, human guide to securing MCP servers and A2A agents over HTTP: where auth fits in each protocol, how the industry handles it, and two runnable FastAPI demos — a Bearer-protected MCP server and an OpenAI-powered A2A agent."